 “Yes,” she said.

 Phew.
-But okay, next time I’ll shut up (Ha!
-Not likely) as I eat my hot-off-the-press Malpeque oysters, and I’ll try to return to PEI whenever I’m hungry, or at least for the Shellfish Festival next year.
+But okay, next time I’ll try to keep my expressions of love for oysters in PEI down to a polite murmur (ha! not likely) as I slurp my fresh-from-the-ocean Malpeque oysters, and I’ll try to return to PEI whenever I’m hungry, or at least for the PEI Shellfish Festival next year.

 Read More about: